appscode/blog/content/post/kubedb-v2024.8.21/index.md

 ## Solr

 We have introduced some new features for solr in this release.
-We have added opsrequest like upgrade version, vertical scaling, volume expansion and reconfiguration in this release.
-Besidde, now we can configure multiple solr cluster using only one zookeeper using chroot feature of solr.
+We have added `OpsRequest` like `versionUpgrade`, `vertical scaling`, `volume expansion` and `reconfiguration` in this release.
+Besides, now we can configure multiple solr cluster using only one zookeeper using `chroot` feature of solr.
 #### Vertical Scaling

 ```yaml